 Breast cancer is more common in women aged over 50 and the SBSP invites women aged between 50 and 70 years old for screening every three years.
 Women aged 71 and over are encouraged to attend through self referral to their local screening centre.
 For more public information on the Breast Screening Programme please click on the external link to the NHS Inform Screening Scotland Website and then link to the Breast Screening section.

-- In 2011-12, all but one of the NHS Breast Screening Programme Minimum Performance Standards and all but 3 of the 13 targets were met.
+- In 2013/14, all but 1 of the 13 NHS Breast Screening Programme minimum performance standards were achieved and all but 2 of the 11 targets were met.

-- Approximately 1,700 cases of screen detected breast cancer were diagnosed in women of all ages.
+- Over 1,450 cases of screen detected breast cancer were diagnosed in women of all ages.

-- Over 80% (1,406 cases) of cancers detected were invasive, of which over half were less than 15mm in size.
+- Of these over 80% (1,255 cases) of cancers detected were invasive, of which over half were less than 15mm in size and unlikely to be detected by a physical examination.

-The programme has undergone significant developments over the years; however, there had never been a full national review of the service.
-It was agreed necessary to undertake a formal review of the way the service is delivered to ensure that it can adapt to meet future challenges, and remain a sustainable high quality and equitable breast screening service for women aged 50 to 70 resident in Scotland, and in the most clinically and cost effective way.
+The programme has undergone significant developments over the years; however, it was agreed necessary to undertake a formal review of the way the service was delivered to ensure that it could adapt to meet future challenges, and remain a sustainable high quality and equitable breast screening service for women aged 50 to 70 resident in Scotland, in the most clinically and cost effective way.

-The review has now concluded and has been presented to the Cabinet Secretary for Health and Wellbeing for approval.
+The review has now concluded and was presented to the Cabinet Secretary for Health and Wellbeing for approval.

 The review was conducted by National Services Division and aimed to ensure the screening programme remained effective and sustainable given the need to: